aakashkh/data-patterns/content/concepts/polars_pandas_comparison.md

 result = pl_df.filter(pl.col("id") == 102)  # Returns a DataFrame
 ```

 **The main takeaway is that Polars treats row selection as a filtering operation.
-This makes data manipulation more predictable and eliminates the mental overhead of managing index states.**[5][12]
+This makes data manipulation more predictable and eliminates the mental overhead of managing index states.**

 ***

 ## Concept 4: Strict Data Types—No Silent Conversions

 Polars is strict about data types.
-Unlike Pandas, which might silently convert an integer column to float when you introduce `NaN` values, Polars maintains type integrity.[14][15]
+Unlike Pandas, which might silently convert an integer column to float when you introduce `NaN` values, Polars maintains type integrity.

 | Pandas Behavior | Polars Behavior |
 | :--- | :--- |